MyMineBlock/RainbowPuppy/README.md

 ## FAQ

-Why is interception being used when low level hooks do the same thing?
+**Q**: Why is interception being used when low level hooks do the same thing?
+---
-Low level hooks do not block games that use raw input from acquiring hooked inputs
+**A**: Low level hooks do not block games that use raw input from acquiring hooked inputs